AINxtGenDev/stecher_tennis/README.md

 The **Tennis Ranking Web Application** is a full-featured system for managing tennis players in a ranking-based tournament format.
 It provides real-time dynamic ranking updates, player blocking management, availability tracking, and advanced challenge scheduling with automatic rank adjustments based on match results.

+This version (v3.xx) introduces a robust authentication and authorization system, enhancing security and providing role-based access control for players, administrators, and super-administrators.

 ## ✨ Key Features

-### Player Management
+### Player and Ranking Management
-- **Dynamic Ranking System**: Automatic ranking updates based on match results
+- **Dynamic Ranking System**: Automatic ranking updates based on match results.
+- **Visual Pyramid Display**: An interactive pyramid visually represents the ranking hierarchy.
-- **Player CRUD Operations**: Add, edit, and delete players with comprehensive validation
+- **Player CRUD Operations**: Admins can add, edit, and delete players with comprehensive validation.
-- **Availability Tracking**: Players can toggle their availability status
+- **Availability Tracking**: Players can toggle their availability status, which affects challenge eligibility.
-- **Blocking System**: Temporary blocking of players as challengers or opponents after matches
+- **Blocking System**: Players are temporarily blocked from challenging or being challenged after matches to ensure fair play.
-- **New Player Integration**: Special workflow for integrating new players into the ranking
+- **New Player Integration**: A dedicated workflow for new players to challenge into the ranking system.

 ### Challenge Management
 - **Challenge Creation**: Players can challenge opponents within specific ranking rules